Friday 27 June 1941

 Japanese/Dutch Relations: The Japanese conclude negotiations with the government in the Dutch East Indies.
 They have not gotten what they wanted, which is complete control of all exports.

 Soviet Military: The government mobilizes members of the Komsomol - the Soviet equivalent of the Hitler Youth - as "political soldiers."

 This first flight goes well, though the four 2,000 hp Wright R-3350 air-cooled radials engines show a tendency to overheat.
 The real problem is that this flight is over three years since the construction contract was awarded.
-In that time, the B-17 has gone from the drawing board to airfields in England.
+During that time, the B-17 has gone from the drawing board to airfields in England.
 Already, the expensive XB-19 bomber is considered past its prime and virtually obsolete, but the US Army Air Force considers it a useful test-bed for future bombers.
 Douglas is not particularly happy about the contract - it has sunk $4 million of its own money into the bomber's development above and beyond the $1.4 million that it has received from the USAAF.

 |Kaunas, Lithuania, Jewish men dragging a German tank under the supervision of German soldiers and local militiamen, 27 June 1941 (Source: Yad Vashem Photo Archive).|